Continuous Hamiltonian dynamics on digital quantum computers without discretization error

-\textbf{\emph{Numerical tests: square lattice Ising model.}}--- We present numerical tests of our algorithm on the 2D square lattice Ising model in a transverse field $h$, with Hamiltonian

-with periodic boundary conditions.
-In Figure \ref{exact} we show $\langle Z(t)\rangle$, with the initial state being the $Z=+1$ product state, as computed with formula \eqref{formula}.
-We show the convergence of \eqref{formula} towards the exact value in the limit of large number of tetrises, even if the gate time $\tau$ is finite.
-The convergence is faster when the angle $\tau$ is small, but the corresponding quantum circuits involve then more gates.

-We then consider the time-dependent case of our algorithm with the adiabatic preparation of the ground state at $h_f=2.5$, starting from $h=0$.
-For a final time $T_f$ we consider the time-dependent magnetic field $ h(t)=h_f \sin(\tfrac{\pi}{2}\sin(\tfrac{\pi t}{2T_f})^2)^2$~\cite{wei2023adiabatic}.
-In the left panel of Figure \ref{adiabatic} we show the final energy per site obtained at $t=T_f$, as a function of $T_f$, together with the error bars for a fixed number of shots.
-We see the agreement with the exact values, as well as the broadening of the error bars as $T_f$ grows at fixed $\tau$, as imposed by \eqref{attenuation}.

-\textbf{\emph{Noisy numerical tests: quantum chemistry.}}--- We now consider a noisy application of our algorithm on a non-sparse Hamiltonian.
-Hamiltonians describing molecular electronic structure problems are typically decomposed in a basis set of orbitals, where they read
+\textbf{\emph{Numerical tests.}}--- We now show numerical simulations of our algorithm.
+We start with a noisy implementation on a non-sparse Hamiltonian as routinely encountered in quantum chemistry.
+Hamiltonians describing molecular electronic structure problems are typically decomposed in a basis set of fermionic orbitals, where they read

 with $c$'s canonical fermionic operators and $N$ the number of orbitals considered.
 Written in terms of Pauli gates through a Jordan-Wigner transformation, these molecular Hamiltonians involve thus $\mathcal{O}(N^4)$ terms with each $\mathcal{O}(N)$ Pauli gates, incurring a prohibitively large gate count for any Trotter implementation of the dynamics.
+We consider a H${}_2$O water molecule in a STO-6G basis with $14$ orbitals, and use our algorithm to study the Loschmidt amplitude